BRICS chafe under charge of "new imperialists" in Africa

 It has faced violent demonstrations from Mozambicans protesting forced relocations and demanding greater benefits.

-Vale’s head of Africa operations, Ricardo Saad, said the fact the company had experienced “problems” did not mean it could be accused of “neo-colonial” behaviour in Africa.
+Vale’s head of Africa operations, Ricardo Saad, said the fact the company had experienced “problems” did not mean it could be accused of “neo-colonial” behavior in Africa.

 He said colonial powers just came and took the continent’s resources, without asking its people, whereas contracts today were closely negotiated with governments and communities.

-“From the moment that I seek a licence to operate, where you talk to a community, where anything you do has authorisation and previous planning with the government, I can’t say that’s neo-colonialism,” Saad told Reuters.
+“From the moment that I seek a license to operate, where you talk to a community, where anything you do has authorization and previous planning with the government, I can’t say that’s neo-colonialism,” Saad told Reuters.

 Development analysts say the BRICS, with their radically different economies, governments and competing priorities, still need to demonstrate that they can change global power structures to the benefit of the world’s poor and underprivileged.